FireDrunk/doe/doe/README.md

 Requirements
 ------------
-This role only works on RedHat based Operating Systems and only works with Bash.
+This role works best on RedHat based Operating Systems (but there is some alpha support for Ubuntu/Debian) and only works with Bash.
 This role requires Ansible (duh) and sudo permissions.

 Packages: